digital-fabric/polyphony/README.md

 the API takes a block as a callback to be called upon completion of a task.
-One such example can be found in the excellent [http_parser.rb](https://github.com/tmm1/http_parser.rb/) gem, which is used by Rubato itself to provide HTTP 1 functionality.
+One such example can be found in the excellent [http_parser.rb](https://github.com/tmm1/http_parser.rb/) gem, which is used by Polyphony itself to provide HTTP 1 functionality.
 The `HTTP:Parser` provides multiple hooks, or callbacks, for being notified when an HTTP request is complete.
 The typical callback-based setup is as follows: